jumpjack/PoorManWinTaskbar/README.md

 # Solution (for developers...)

 My solution is a python script, ran into a virtual environment created into the "secret" foldr MyApps, where you can copy and run any executable, even as a normal user.
-It's located in c:\users\USERNAME\MyApps folder .
+It's located in **c:\users\USERNAME\MyApps** folder .

 Unfortunately I am very bad as python programmer (actually I am NOT a python programmer at all: I completely used AI to write this app!), so my app is bad, slow, buggish, its source code is ugly and redundant... but it works, and that's all I need.
-I** put it here hoping that some REAL python developer can grab it and make it a "real" app**.
-The biggest issue as of now is that Windows keeps closing it every 5 minutes, and I have no idea why; I am sure any real python deveoper knows why and how to fix it.
+I **put it here hoping that some REAL python developer can grab it and make it a "real" app**.

+The biggest issue as of now is that **Windows keeps closing it every 5 minutes,** and I have no idea why; I am sure any real python deveoper knows why and how to fix it.

 # Installation

-- Download python to MyApps folder and install it
+- Download **python 3.10** to MyApps folder and install it
+- open a DOS prompt
+- go inside  **c:\users\USERNAME\MyApps**:
-- Create a virtual python environment in the folder:
+- create a virtual python environment in **c:\users\USERNAME\MyApps**:

-   `C:> python -m venv myenv`
+   `C:\users\USERNAME\MyApps> python -m venv myenv`

 "myenv" is the name of the folder which will be creted and which will become your virtual environment

-- copy the script in this folder
+- copy the appbar script in **c:\users\USERNAME\MyApps** folder
-- open a DOS prompt, go into the folder and launch the virtual environment:
+- launch the virtual environment:

    `call myenv\Scripts\activate.bat`